 Twin XL mattresses are perfect for the child in your life who just won’t stop growing, or maybe they’re going off to college (congrats!).
 Either way, you need an extra long mattress that won’t leave their feet hanging off the edge of the bed.
 Twin XLs are usually affordable and lightweight, making them an easy choice.
 In this post, we’ll help you find the best Twin XL mattress for you and your needs.

-Tomorrow Sleep is a bed-in-a-box mattress brand that’s owned by Serta-Simmons.
-They make two beds (a hybrid and an all-foam), but for this list we are featuring the all-foam version.
-This is a 10″ memory foam mattress that’s about a medium in terms of firmness.
+Nectar is a bed-in-a-box mattress brand that’s up there with Casper and Purple in terms of popularity.
+This is a multi-layer memory foam mattress that’s about a medium to medium-firm in terms of its day-1 firmness rating.
 As you can see in the chart below, however, we see firmness on a continuum, so if you’re buying for a kid the mattress will probably feel more like a medium-firm, at least for the first few months while they break it in.

 If you like memory foam (or are open to it) you will likely find this to be a comfortable mattress.
 You sink in—particularly around your shoulders and hips—creating a little cocoon that makes you feel secure and content in the mattress.
 In other words, this is not your throwback memory foam mattress.

 For individuals that weigh under 230 lb (maybe 250 lb), the Nectar Sleep mattress should do the trick.
 And, given its firmness level, this will be a nice mattress for all sleeping positions (back, stomach, and side).
 The bottom line with this bed is that it’s for individuals that like memory foam, are on a budget, and need an accomodating mattress.